Keimille/loadtest_python-flask-api/readme.md

 - Inside the bash, run the following command
 `python3 app.py`

+#### Developing on Mac (Requirements)
+In order to develop for the DB version of the app, you must use install the flask_mysqldb.
+In order to install this module you will need mysql and mysqlclient installed.
+You can install both using Homebrew

 ### Rub DB Version With Docker
 For DB version, follow the same steps as listed above with docker but within the DB_APP folder.
 You will run the command `python3 app_db.py` instead of `python3 app.py'